 If you have any questions about how this field works, please contact us.

-To enable manager participation you must tell Blissbook who each employee's manager is.
+To enable automated manager escalation you must tell Blissbook who each employee's manager is.
 Do this via file sync by adding a column with a header called "Manager", and in that column provide the employee ID for each employee's manager.
 If your organization has any co-manager situations, you can have multiple columns (e.g. "Manager 1", "Manager 2", etc.).

 Download a template file that includes the Manager.